How To Promote Your Book Online (And Get Better Whilst Doing It)

 This Blog

-One of the reasons I started writing this blog was to put down my ideas about writing, the writing craft, as well as documenting the many joys and frustrations of being an indy, Amazon-published author desperate to climb the publishing ladder.
-The other reason was that I hoped that if people read this blog then they may just (especially considering I give it a few mentions) go and buy my book.
-So far, I'm not sure if this has been a success or not, but to be honest the act of writing a blog alone is worth the effort and a further stimulant to further creative effort.
-Besides, I want to connect with other writers and hear what they think about writing, and publishing etc so in the end it has to be considered a an immensely worthwhile endeavour.
+One of the reasons I started writing this blog was to reflect on my writing craft, as well as documenting the many joys and frustrations of being an Indy author desperate to climb the publishing ladder.
+The other reason was that I hoped that if people read this blog then they may just (especially considering I give it a few mentions) go and buy my books.
+So far, I'm not sure if this has been a success or not, but to be honest the act of writing a blog alone is worth the effort and a further stimulant to my creative effort.
+Besides, I want to connect with other writers and hear what they think about writing, and publishing etc so in the end it has to be considered an immensely worthwhile endeavour.

 Good reads